 Feeding our neighbors in need

-WE CONSIDER FOOD SOVEREIGNTY AS THE ULTIMATE FREEDOM
+WE CONSIDER FOOD SOVEREIGNTY TO BE THE ULTIMATE FREEDOM

-In NYC, 1.5 million people are food insecure with equally as many in Maryland, DC and Virgina not knowing where their next meal will come from.
+In NYC, 1.5 million people are food insecure with equally as many in Maryland, DC and Virginia not knowing where their next meal will come from.

 More Families Fed